Browse by Medical Category

 Rheumatology Associates is part of the Mass General Division of Rheumatology, Allergy and Immunology.
-U.S. News & World Report ranks our clinicians sixth in the nation for their expertise in evaluating and managing conditions such as:
+U.S. News & World Report ranks our clinicians among the best in the nation for their expertise in evaluating and managing conditions such as:

 We can also refer patients to clinicians from related specialties throughout Mass General, which is important because rheumatologic conditions typically affect multiple organs.

 Our unit is headquartered in the Yawkey Building on the main Mass General campus.
 Patients enjoy easy access to an infusion unit, X-ray facilities, laboratory facilities and physical and occupational therapy.
 On arthritis cases, we often consult with the hospital's renowned hand surgeons, who also occupy our floor.

 Many of our services are available at Mass General Waltham and at Mass General health centers in Charlestown and Chelsea.

 The Rheumatology Unit was established in the 1930s by Walter Bauer, MD, one of the country's first rheumatologists.
 Dr. John Stone has served as clinical director of rheumatology since 2008, while Dr. Andrew Luster has been division chief since 2000.